ideabase/starter-kit/README.md

 npm i
 npm i -g sass grunt-cli
 ```
+- In the `httpdocs/` folder of the project, edit `Gruntfile.js` and enter your local site URL into the criticalcss options
 - After installation, Grunt can be used with the command `grunt` in the `httpdocs/` folder to compile SCSS into CSS and minify CSS and JS files

 ## Post-Setup